 Travel is one of the biggest greenhouse gas emitters in the Peak District National Park.
 We need to balance the need to travel for residents, businesses and visitors with the ambition to have a net zero carbon Peak District National Park by 2050.
 A hierarchy of travel will assist in achieving the ambition.
-Advances in technology, and with a consistent level of service across the National Park, such as broadband will enable home working and video conference calls to continue to reduce the need to travel.
+Advances in technology and a consistent level of broadband service across the National Park will enable home working and video conference calls to continue to reduce the need to travel.
 The hierarchy for remaining travel is active travel (walking and cycling), sustainable travel (public transport) and alternative fuel sources (e.g. electric vehicles).

 Climate Change Summit in Buxton, October 2019

-The Authority, as part of the National Park Management Plan, hosted a climate change summit in October 2019 in Buxton.
-It sought to identify potential partnership actions which could make a significant impact on the emission of greenhouse gases in the Peak District National Park, focusing on transport and agriculture and land management.
+The Authority hosted a climate change summit in October 2019 in Buxton as part of the National Park Management Plan.
+It sought to identify potential partnership actions that could make a significant impact on the emission of greenhouse gases in the Peak District National Park, focusing on transport and agriculture and land management.
 A total of 94 delegates attended from potential partner organisations with the ability to support initiatives to reduce the impacts of climate change.

-Attendees reflected on and reinforced the need to work towards Net Zero Carbon for the National Park by 2050, and gained a better understanding of the current emissions sources produced in the Peak District National Park.
+Attendees reflected on and reinforced the need to work towards Net Zero Carbon for the National Park by 2050, and gained a better understanding of the current emissions sources in the Peak District National Park.
 Insights were heard from experts around the topics of land management and sustainable transport, and local leaders spoke on their commitments to move from words to action.
-As a result of the summit, a number of possible partnership actions have been identified which will offer the greatest contribution towards our national emission reduction targets.
-These potential partnership actions are currently being assessed to see which action can be worked up to form part of the National Park Management delivery plan.
+As a result of the summit, a number of possible partnership actions were identified that would offer the greatest contribution towards our national emission reduction targets.
+These potential partnership actions were assessed to see which could be worked up to form part of the National Park Management delivery plan.
 The subsequent new climate change actions within the 2020/21 delivery plan include: sustainable travel; peatland restoration; regenerative agriculture to store carbon in grasslands; and integrating more trees into the landscape.